awslabs/landing-zone-accelerator-on-aws/README.md

 missing features of the CDK, those features will be initially developed locally within this repo and submitted to the CDK project as a pull request.

-### @aws-compliant-constructs/compliant-constructs

-Contains L2/L3 constructs that are secure by default.
-These constructs are built to comply with our Customer Compliance Guides and global compliance frameworks.
-Examples include a SecureBucket that includes a CMK, rotation policies, versioning, etc. by default.

 ---

 ## Included Features